averbraeck/opentrafficsim/docs/05-perception/mental.md

 ## Fuller

-One implementation of `Mental` is `Fuller`, which follows the theory of [Fuller](/references#reference-fuller).
+One implementation of `Mental` is `Fuller`, which follows the theory of [Fuller (2000)](../10-references/references.md).
 This theory states that drivers have a balance between task-demand, and task-capability.
 If these are not in balance (driving is too demanding or too boring), drivers show behavioral adaptations.
 For instance, when driving is too demanding, the desired headway may be increased.

 <pre>
 GTU